AndyDentFree/swiftgooey/Docundoable/README.md

 	- tap label to edit
 	- tap note to change focus
 	- check undo menu and it now has an enabled **Undo count**
+- further note on that buggy extra undo when enter edit mode - it wipes the **Redo** state _and_ the name of the actions.
+- this _only_ occurs when entering the TextField in `StepperNumView` and not the `TextEditor`

 ### Tap to dismiss and more didSet testing
 After commit 53eafc1 _Add focus change by tapping background, to dismiss keyboard_ testing app
 - Confirmed can dismiss keyboard when have gone into edit mode then tap background between controls.
 - Noted that showed no behavioural changes in values, so just focTag = nil has no side-effects on UndoManager
-- **BUG!** testing further with the print statement to see when `didSet` is invoked when start editing by tapping middle of steppers, testing by tapping inc button then edit, seeing logged values, including the surprise that `didSet` is invoked **twice** each time when editing:
+- **BUG! (same?)** testing further with the print statement to see when `didSet` is invoked when start editing by tapping middle of steppers, testing by tapping inc button then edit, seeing logged values, including the surprise that `didSet` is invoked **twice** each time when editing those fields.
+This may relate to the change in Undo/Redo state and name noticed in previous commit:
 	- `didSet count old=55 new=56` from inc
 	- `didSet count old=56 new=56` **twice** just on entering editor (note **one** Undo is added to stack, which has no effect because no value change)
 	- `didSet count old=56 new=5` printed showing the _actual edit_ changed values
 	- `didSet count old=5 new=5` printed immediately after as _just more noise_

+### Keyboard attached buttons to dismiss & setDefault
+After commit 2589922 _Add focus change and setting by buttons on keyboard_ testing app
+- no changes noted in behaviour
+- pressing the **Default** button on `count` shows the `didSet` print being hit, as expected, as an explicit set of the value occurs.

 [p1]: https://www.touchgram.com/purrticles